 The Railway Still Lives On

-Today the former industrial railway is now a source of recreation.
-The Polly Ann Trail in Lapeer County.
-Owned by the Michigan Department Natural Resources, is part of the abandoned corridor that was once used by the Pontiac, Oxford & Northern Railroad.
+Today the former industrial railway is now a recreation source—the Polly Ann Trail in Lapeer County.
+Owned by the Michigan Department of Natural Resources, it is part of the abandoned corridor used by the Pontiac, Oxford & Northern Railroad.
 Local groups host horseback riding, cycling events, nature walks, runs, and charity fundraisers.

 Remnants of the Polly Ann Railway

 One of the last remnants of the Polly Ann track can still be seen in Caseville right off the main street.
 The Caseville depot east moved in the 1980s and is now a summer home.
 The original rail from the railway can be seen at the Caseville municipal park in the center of town.